Exit

 • Ear infections

-Keep reading: Are sinus infections contagious?
+Keep reading: Are sinus infections contagious? and the best medicine for sinus drainage.

 Get the sinus infection treatment you need at Kaplan Sinus Relief

-Is your sinus infection snot color worrying you?
-Wondering, “Why can’t I breathe out of my nose?”
 If you are suffering from a chronic sinus infection cough, constant green sinus infection mucus color, or frequent sinusitis, you might be a good candidate for balloon sinuplasty in Houston.

 Balloon sinuplasty is a minimally invasive and effective way to treat your underlying sinus issues and can deliver lasting relief in less than 20 minutes.
 Dr. Kaplan can help treat your chronic sinusitis and infections and get you feeling better again in no time.